ThreeSixtyGiving/standard/documentation/reference.md

 #### Numbering

 You can describe multiple occurrences within the Grants sheet by having multiple columns.
 Use `:<num>:` instead of a `:`.
-This immitates json pointer's approach.
+This imitates JSON Pointer's approach.

 e.g. to have two related documents with their own title and web address: